For Engineering

 - Designing the tool list.
 This is API design.
 Treat tools as a public API, because effectively they are.

 - Authorisation.
 Every tool runs in your code.
 Apply your normal auth checks.
-Don't assume the call originated from a Rough Feature is somehow safer than a normal API call — assume it isn't.
+Don't assume a call is somehow safer because it came from a Rough Feature.
+It isn't.

 - Observability.
 You'll want to log Rough-originated tool calls the way you log other API traffic.